Technigo/project-portfolio/README.md

 </ul>

 <h2>What I've learned</h2>👓
 Planning is fundamental when it comes to achieving good results in a short timeframe.
-As I'm still learning how to handle properly handle CSS3, i wasn't left with much time to perform a good testing.
-I could also see how our favorite design elections are not always the best in terms of usanility. i t shocked me to see how important it is to be both esthetically and practically sharp in order to build a great quality product.
+As I'm still learning how to handle properly handle CSS3, I wasn't left with much time to perform a good testing.
+I could also see how our favorite design elections are not always the best in terms of usability.
+It shocked me to see how important it is to be both esthetically and practically sharp in order to build a great quality product.

 <h2>See it live</h2>👀